plevans/UDPFwd/README.md

 ~~~~
 	 UDP_Forwarder							<- this is the parent directory that you created to contain the source code
 		|- UDPFwd 						<- This is the sub-directory cloned from github that contains all the source code
 		|- eclipse_build					<- A new, empty sub-directory that will be used to build the software
 ~~~~
 * You'll need to add the compiler bin directory to the system path as CMake needs to find the compiler and other files that were installed.
 Go to Control Panel->System->Advanced Settings and add `C:\msys64\mingw64\bin` (or equivalent for your install) to the system path variable.
 * `C:\msys64\mingw64\bin` should contain mingw32-make.exe.
 If it doesnt (possible as was downloaded through Msys) get a copy of mingw32-make.exe from [here](https://www.dropbox.com/s/v4h5npv4vo6u3y2/mingw32-make.exe?dl=0) and put in this directory, or use pacman to download.
-* Open CMake GUI, set the source and build directories to those named above
+* Open *CMake GUI*, set the source and build directories to those named above
 * Click 'configure' and choose to build for "Eclipse CDT4 - MinGW Makefiles"
 * You may get an error message complaining that `sh.exe` is in the path.
 If this happens, make sure c:\msys64\usr\bin isnt on the system path.
 * Hopefully, CMake will locate the compiler you just installed and the required libraries and configure the project.
 Possible error messages and solutions: